 You can see how it works in detail in this video (the video shows Messenger auto-replies, but the setup process is the same):

-Quickly set up smart auto-replies for your Instagram DMs, even for multiple accounts at once.
-Automatically hide and delete offensive comments.
-Try NapoleonCat for free:
+Quickly set up smart Instagram auto-replies for DMs, comments, and IG ads comments – even for multiple accounts at once.
+Automatically hide and delete offensive comments – with an all-in-one social media tool.

 Be quicker to help your customers